risakanagawa/Aloha/README.md

 ## Technologies used.

-HTML / CSS
+-HTML / CSS
-jQuery
+-jQuery
-jQuery Plugin "Flickity"
+-jQuery Plugin "Flickity"
-Git
+-Git

 ## Personal learning

-Building this website from scratch gave me various exercises.
+Building this website from scratch gave me various exercises.<br>
 A little while ago, I learned some skills by myself, however, no feedback and everything was done blindly.
 This project1 exercise has trained me how to organize codes, a deep understanding of box model in html and make use of development services such as GitHub.